Fall decor ideas to cozy up your home

 A scented candle

-Candles with popular fall scents can add the perfect finishing touch to any living space.
-Yankee Candle Autumn Wreath jar candle remains a crowd favorite for its earthy scent, which features apple, clove, woods and vanilla.
+Fall candle scents can add the perfect finishing touch to any living space.
+The Yankee Candle Autumn Wreath jar candle remains a crowd favorite for its earthy scent, which features apple, clove, woody notes and vanilla.

-A decorative gold tray
+A decorative farmhouse tray

-A decorative gold tray is considered a fall decor essential for its versatility.
-W Home Gold Tray, for example, has a rectangular design that makes it suitable as a simple centerpiece or coffee table accent.
-Many people add candles to turn the piece into a luminary tray as well.
+This vintage-inspired tray is a charming farmhouse fall decor option.
+You can fill the two-tiered tray with miniature pumpkins, rustic knickknacks and the like for fall — it’s great for displaying on a rustic coffee table or as a dining table centerpiece.
+It’s versatile enough to use for different seasons and festivities once the fall season is over.

 An autumn-themed wreath

-A wreath is an attractive addition to doors, though they can also be placed above fireplaces or hung above shelves and furniture.
-This autumn-themed wreath measures 22 inches and features an intertwined design of apples, berries and leaves.
+A fall wreath offers classic front porch fall decor, though they can also be placed above fireplaces or hung above shelves and furniture.
+This front door fall decor measures 24 inches and features an intertwined design of pinecones, berries and leaves.

 A leafy table runner